Inside The Dell XPS 15 2-in-1: Cooling Intel Kaby Lake G

 LAS VEGAS, NV -- We sat down with Dell at CES 2018 for a look inside the new XPS 15 2-in-1 that features Intel and AMD's latest technology fused onto a single Kaby Lake G package.

 Intel's surprising announcement that it would integrate AMD's Radeon Vega graphics into its 8th-Gen H-Series processors also brought along other new technologies, such as Intel's EMIB technology that ties the embedded HBM2 to the discrete Vega graphics.
-Melding the strengths of AMD's Vega graphics architecture with Intel's 8th-generation Kaby Lake-R processor cores could unlock tremendous potential, but as with every new design, it presents unique challenges.
+Melding the strengths of AMD's Vega graphics architecture with Intel's 8th-generation Kaby Lake H-Series processor cores could unlock tremendous potential, but as with every new design, it presents unique challenges.
 Cooling is going to be an important consideration for Kaby Lake G, especially for thin devices.
 Our quick glance inside the unreleased XPS 15 gives us an idea of how OEMs will tackle the challenge.

-First, a quick Kaby Lake G refresher: Intel places a four-core/eight-thread Kaby Lake Refresh processor (right side, below) on the same package as AMD's Radeon Vega graphics unit (middle) and a 4GB stack of HBM2 (left).
+First, a quick Kaby Lake G refresher: Intel places a four-core/eight-thread Kaby Lake H-Series processor (right side, below) on the same package as AMD's Radeon Vega graphics unit (middle) and a 4GB stack of HBM2 (left).
 Intel claimed the high-end GH models are powerful enough to compete with Nvidia's GTX 1060 Max-Q, while the GL models are competitive with Nvidia GTX 1050 (4GB) graphics.
 Dell's new XPS 15 will come with GL graphics (20 CU) paired with a four-core/four thread i5-8305G or a four-core/eight-thread i7-8705G.
 Both versions carry a 65W TDP rating.
-(Note -- There are reports the the XPS 15 2-in-1 with the Core i5 model comes with Vega graphics disabled.
-We are following up to confirm.)
+(Note -- There are false reports circulating the the XPS 15 2-in-1 with the Core i5 model comes with Vega graphics disabled.
+We have confirmed that the Vega graphics are enabled on all models.)

 Intel used its new EMIB (Embedded Multi-Die Interconnect Bridge) technology to help pack the GPU and HBM2 tightly together into a thin package.
 EMIB eliminates the need for the large silicon interposers underneath the CPU and GPU, which reduces the thickness of the package, and thus the end device.
 The new interconnect technology also provides other advantages, which we covered in our EMIB deep dive.